 If you plan on staying in a hotel, ask if they have a discount.
 It’s not guaranteed that they will, but it doesn’t hurt to ask.
 It’s always worth a shot.
 They will either say yes or no.

 Avoid Traveling Holiday Weekends

-If you’re traveling on a tight budget, I would suggest that you avoid traveling during the holiday weekends.
+If you’re traveling on a budget, I suggest you avoid traveling on holiday weekends.
 Prices for hotels, flights, and buses are usually higher.
-If you still decide to travel on a holiday weekend make sure that you have things booked at least 2-3 months in advance.
+If you still decide to travel on a holiday weekend, make sure you have things booked at least 2-3 months in advance.

 Save the 5 Star Meals

 If you’re on a budget while traveling, save the 5-star meals for your next trip.
 You can still find places to eat that are affordable.
 Make sure you research before you get to your destination.

 Stay on the Outskirts of the City

 Depending on where you’re going, you may be able to save a lot of money by staying on the outskirts of the city.
 If you choose to do that, make sure that you have transportation because taxis could be an arm and a leg.
 Using Uber can save you some money if you don’t want to use a taxi.

 Click this link to get $5 off your first ride with Uber.

 I am a huge fan of Priceline.
 I love their site.
 They have the Name Your Own Price feature that can be used for hotels and rental cars.